3 - Calle de la Comedia

 Calle Malipiero 3082 - Casanova Family House

-In 1728, on returning from two years acting in London, it is believed Gaetano and Zanetta Casanova bought the house at number 3082 (on the right as you look down the street), reuniting a three year old Giacomo with the family, which now included his one year old brother Francesco (who was born in London and whose real father is rumoured to have been King George II).
+In 1728, on returning from two years acting in London, it is believed Gaetano and Zanetta Casanova bought the house at number 3082 (on your left), reuniting a three year old Giacomo with the family, which now included his one year old brother Francesco (who was born in London and whose real father is rumoured to have been King George II).
 He would be joined by a further brother and two sisters whilst living here.

 Two days before his passing, he summoned us all around his bed, along with his wife and the Signori Grimani, Venetian nobles, whom he engaged to be our protectors.